 At Sea 2016

-Besides, similar art concept can be seen in series of Pushwanger works: for example, Plant News 2017 and Fake News 2017, also Left Court 2017 and Right Court 2017, those artworks are shown below.
+Besides, similar art concept can be seen in a series of Pushwagner works: for example, Plant News 2017 and Fake News 2017, also Left Court 2017 and Right Court 2017, those artworks are shown below.
 The left and right one share similar elements but minor adjustment were seen and use of relatively different colours for re-presenting another idea, which is interesting.
-Both series of work that Pushwanger uses patterns and opposite colours to create tension in the artwork.
+Both series of works, Pushwagner uses patterns and opposite colours to create tension in the artwork.

 The art construction between Plant News 2017 and Fake News 2017 are identical beside the use of colour, which Plant News is a combination of various bright colours, and Fake News which black is a dominant colour beside the pink contrast and highly associating the dark side of fact as its title.